liviamiyabara/UFOs/README.md

 In this week, the student helped Dana, a data journalist, to write a HTML page focused on UFOs.
 Dana wanted to include several items in the same page; an image header with a title, an article, a table with information about UFOs that were seen and easy to use filters for the table.

 The table shows the date, city, state, country, UFO shape, duration and comments.
-The user should be able to use the dynamic table and select one or more filters (except for the duration or comments) to narrow down the data on the table.
+The user should be able to use the dynamic table and select one or more filters to narrow down the search on the table.
 This can be extremely helpful to provide insights on specific cities, dates, forms etc. of the UFOs seen in the sky.

 ## Results

-#### HTML page
+### HTML page

   ![ScreenShot]( https://github.com/liviamiyabara/UFOs/blob/main/static/images/screen_shot_webpage.png)

 As shown above, the HTML page has a navigation bar on top, followed by a header with an image and title and an article right below it.
 The interactive part of the website is the filters on the left and the table at the bottom.

-The user can search for specific data of the UFOs seen by applying the filters by date, city, state, country and/or UFO shape; there is a sample of the type of data that to be typed in for each one of the filter boxes.
+The user can search for specific data of the UFOs seen by applying the filters by date, city, state, country and/or UFO shape; there is a sample of the type of data to be typed in for each one of the filter boxes.
 The person can use only one filter or a combination of the filters to select the data.
 In the example below, the user filters the search only by the triangle shape:

   ![ScreenShot]( https://github.com/liviamiyabara/UFOs/blob/main/static/images/screen_shot_triangle.png)